Chapter 10 Mersey IV - Surface derivatives

 In the final step of the practical, we are going to normalise our categorical derivatives i.e. to establish the percentage cover of each category, rather than a raw count of raster cells.
 The former is more informative as it allows us to compare watersheds of differing sizes.

-This is a relatively simple calculation and involves dividing the total number of raster cells in each watershed (stored in $count) by the number corresponding to each category (stored in $Arable, $Heath, $Grassland, …), before multiplying by 100.
+This is a relatively simple calculation and involves dividing the number corresponding to each category (stored in $Arable, $Heath, $Grassland, …) by the total number of raster cells in each watershed (stored in $count), before multiplying by 100.

 However, we have 12 categorical variables to normalise.
 We could type out each calculation manually e.g.